Archive Are there Safe Social Media for Kids?

 Meeting Strangers

-On regular social media like Facebook, anyone can view your profile, send friend requests, and chat with you unless you change the privacy settings (read our article on how to make Facebook safe for your child).
-People with wrong intentions may target your child to abuse, groom, cyberbully, or send inappropriate content using these features.
+Is social media safe for youth to make friends?
+On regular social media like Facebook, anyone can view your social media account, send friend requests, and chat with you unless you change the privacy settings (read our article on how to make Facebook safe for your child).
+People with wrong intentions may target your child to abuse, groom, cyberbully, or perform identity theft using these features.
 Hackers and phishers may also take their chances to steal your child’s personal information.

 Mature Content